/interactive/faq/general

 2023 - Eastern

-Announced but yet to take the field: Calvin and Centenary (La.), which are starting in 2024.
-Maine Maritime announced on Jan.
+Announced but yet to take the field: Maine Maritime announced on Jan.
 9, 2023, that it would return to varsity play in 2025.
 Roanoke announced in June 2023 that it would start football as a club sport in the fall of 2024 and work toward becoming a varsity program in 2025.
+New England College is slated to start varsity play in 2025.
+Schreiner initially announced it would start play in 2025, but in July 2024 updated that to 2026.
+Azusa Pacific announced in March 2025 that it was joining Division III and adding football in 2026.

 Do Division III schools offer athletic scholarships?